 (1) Adequate space shall be provided for the storage of food supplies;

-Agency Note: The amount of storage space needed is dependent upon frequency of deliveries.
-It is recommended that 2 square feet per [patient] resident be provided and that the area be located within easy access to the receiving area and the kitchen.
+[Agency Note: The amount of storage space needed is dependent upon frequency of deliveries.
+It is recommended that 2 square feet per patient be provided and that the area be located within easy access to the receiving area and the kitchen.]

+(a) The amount of storage space needed is dependent upon frequency of deliveries.

+(b) It is recommended that 2 square feet per resident be provided and that the area be located within easy access to the receiving area and the kitchen.

 (2) The storeroom shall be cool and well ventilated;